BenjaminElifLarsen/Kafka-school-experiment/README.md

     The class, that goes with the schema, needs a public static Schema _SCHEMA with the schema information (can use Schema.Parse(string)).

 The comsumer project will retrive all data in the given topic each time it is run, even data is has read before.
+This is no longer true, it will only retrive data produced after its startup.

 Need to run: